Reidsville, Georgia: Government and infrastructure

 The United States Postal Service operates the Reidsville Post Office.

-The Georgia Department of Corrections operates the Georgia State Prison in unincorporated Tattnall County, near Reidsville.
+The Georgia Department of Corrections operated the Georgia State Prison in unincorporated Tattnall County, near Reidsville.
+The prison closed in 2022.

 Education

 Tattnall County School District

 The Tattnall County School District holds pre-school to grade twelve, and consists of three elementary schools, two middle schools, and a high school.
 The district has 201 full-time teachers and over 3,305 students.